jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 **Keep the fretting wrist at a neutral angle**

+The fretting wrist should be kept at a neutral angle, with the hand curved slightly forward so there is no bend where the tendons cross the wrist.
+In addition to improving dexterity and speed,
 Among other benefits,
 this prevents tendons from rubbing, which can cause inflammation and injuries like carpal tunnel syndrome.